hghiasuddin1/cs429proj/README.md

 # Data Sources
 The system does not rely on external data sources but is designed to crawl and index web documents from any publicly accessible website.
+For the crawler test cases, I use a wikipedia page, a quotes website, and Professor Lee's website, moss.cs.iit.edu.

 # Test Cases
 Test cases for the system can be developed using a framework such as pytest, covering scenarios such as crawling various types of web content, indexing large document collections, and processing diverse query types.